gematik/techblog/_posts/2026-03-05-software-factory-2-0.markdown

 author: Christian Lange
 categories: tech
 tags: [software-factory, devops, security, jenkins, cyclonedx, snyk]
-excerpt: "A deep dive into gematik's Software Factory evolution, featuring advanced SAST with Snyk, SBOM management with CycloneDX/VEX, and solving rate-limiting challenges in high-scale CI/CD."
+excerpt: "<br/>A deep dive into gematik's Software Factory evolution, featuring advanced SAST with Snyk, SBOM management with CycloneDX/VEX, and solving rate-limiting challenges in high-scale CI/CD."
 ---

 It has been some time since I published the [initial article on the Software Factory](https://code.gematik.de/tech/2022/11/14/software-factory.html) alongside my colleague Michele Adduci.
 However, that does not mean development has stood still.
 We are continuously expanding our platform, recently introducing advanced security tools like **Dependency Track** and **Snyk**, while evaluating numerous new approaches.